573-207-5107 for Club Inquires Only

 (b) The Vice President shall have the duties and exercise the powers of the President in case of the President’s death, absence, incapacity, resignation, or expulsion.

 (c) The Secretary shall keep a record of all meetings of the Club, of the Board, of all votes taken by mail or electronically (on the occasion that secret ballots are not required by this document), and of all matters of which a record shall be ordered by the Club.
-Additional responsibilities are as follows: having charge of the correspondence, notifying members of meetings, notifying new members of their election to membership, notifying officers and directors of their election to office, working with Director #5 to keep a role of the membership of the Club with their addresses, keeping a copy on file of all the Directors and Committee reports for a period no less than two years, and carrying out such other duties as are prescribed in these bylaws.
+Additional responsibilities are as follows: having charge of the correspondence, notifying members of meetings, notifying new members of their election to membership, notifying officers and directors of their election to office, working with Director #5 to keep the role of the membership of the Club with their addresses, keeping a copy on file of all the Directors and Committee reports for a period no less than two years, and carrying out such other duties as are prescribed in these bylaws.

 (d) The Treasurer shall collect and receive all moneys due or belonging to the Club.
 Moneys shall be deposited in a bank approved by the Board, in the name of the Club.
 The books shall at all times be open to inspection by the Board; a report shall be given quarterly of the condition of the Club’s finances, including every item of receipt or payment not before reported; In the first quarter chronicle, an accounting shall be rendered of all moneys received and expended during the previous fiscal year.
 The Treasurer shall be bonded in such amount as the Board of Directors shall determine.
 Treasurer will work in corporation with Director #5 to ensure dues are processed efficiently.
 Position requirements are the minimum listed above.